Similan Islands Diving

 Heading back up to the shallows, you can look for tiger cowries and the occasional ghost pipefish before completing your safety stop with one of the resident great barracuda or turtles which regularly surface near the dive boats looking for food.
 West of Eden can have the occasional cold current which also increases the chances of some of the bigger fish passing by on the outside of the reef, so be sure to keep an eye out into the blue during your dive.

 Dive The World Recommendations: Christmas Point, Elephant Head Rock and Three Trees.

 Scuba day trips, overnight and longer liveaboard trips to the Similan Islands run from November through to May, although May can sometimes see adverse conditions and cancelled trips.
 Outside of these months, surface swells can adversely affect conditions.
 Visibility is usually between 25 and 40m during this period and, in the absence of monsoon winds, the seas remain calm.

 Water temperatures hover within the 26 to 29°C range, with February to May enjoying the warmer end of the scale.
 The end of February also often sees an increase in currents attracting the larger marine creatures like whale sharks and manta rays.

-From May to August, the weather is often better in the Gulf of Thailand, so you might consider day trip diving in Koh Samui, although local diving around Phuket and Phi Phi continues year round too.
-In the Similans the dive sites are closed for these few months, allowing fish to spawn and reef to recover from the tourist traffic.
+From May to August, the weather is often better in the Gulf of Thailand, so you might consider day trip diving from Koh Samui, although local diving around Phuket and Phi Phi continues year round too.
+In the Similans the dive sites are closed for these few months, allowing fish to spawn and the reef to recover from the tourist traffic.